sandiego-ember/ember-cli-101/workshop.md

 export default DS.ActiveModelAdapter.extend();
 ```

-Finally, to point our Ember app at the API we've set up, let's restart `ember serve` using the proxy option to point Ember to the API we want to access:
+Finally, to point our Ember app at the API we've set up, let's go back to our server, hit CTRL-C to stop it, and restart `ember serve` using the proxy option to point Ember to the API we want to access:

 ```console
 $ ember serve --proxy https://sandiego-ember-cli-101.herokuapp.com